SNCFdevelopers/wcs/src/components/tabs/readme.md

 ## Overview

 Tabs component to switch between tab content.
-Use in conjuction with `wcs-tab`.
+Use in conjunction with `wcs-tab`.

 ## Properties